Updated on April 4, 2022

-2.1.1.
-Operating, maintaining, and improving the Site (including providing you a more personal experience);
+2.1.2.
+Operating, maintaining, and improving the Sites (including providing you a more personal experience);

-2.1.8.
-Enforcing this Policy and any other terms or conditions related to the Site;
+2.1.9.
+Enforcing this Policy and any other terms or conditions related to the Sites;

-We may use your Personal Information and Automatically Collected Personal Information to send you emails or other communications related to Birthright Israel Foundation, the Birthright Israel trip or other programs administered by us, the Site, or in response to your inquiries or requests.
+We may use your Personal Information and Automatically Collected Personal Information to send you emails or other communications related to Birthright Israel Foundation, the Birthright Israel trip or other programs administered by Birthright Israel North America, Inc. or Birthright Israel International (CC), the Sites, or in response to your inquiries or requests.
 You may not opt-out of receiving service-related messages that are not promotional in nature.
 We may also send you marketing emails, surveys, or newsletters, including via mail, to notify you about products or services that may be of interest to you.
 If you would like to stop receiving marketing emails from us, please click on the unsubscribe link at the bottom of any marketing email you receive or contact us via phone or mail.
 If you opt-out, you will only continue to receive service-related emails.

 2.2.1.
 Providing Customer Support — In order to provide customer support in connection with a Credit Card Donation, we will only store and use limited portions of the Credit Card Information as necessary to associate a transaction with you — namely, the name appearing on your credit card, your billing address, the date of the transaction, the amount, the last four digits of your credit card, and an associated transaction ID (the “Transaction Information”).
 All other Credit Card Information is only used for purposes of payment processing or as may be required by law, as further described herein.